 Four tips to lighten the content creation load

 Social media managers wear many hats.
 They serve as community managers, customer service support, marketers, data scientists and content creators, among many other roles.
-But it is perhaps that last role—content creator–that can be the toughest of all.
+But content creation can be the toughest of all.
 Anyone who has put together an editorial content calendar for social media knows just how time-consuming and daunting it can be.
 “Is this post funny?
 Is it relevant?
 On brand?
 Is this image compelling enough to get someone to pause mid-scroll?”
 These are just a few of the thoughts that cross a social media manager’s mind as they’re putting together a content calendar.

 To help lighten that load, we’re sharing a few tips and ideas to make the process of gathering and creating content more efficient.